Package 'gratis'

 constants

-A numeric vector of length k containing c1,,ckc_1,\dots,c_k.
+Numeric vector of length k containing the component constants c1,,ckc_1,\dots,c_k.

 sigmas